Durable stainless steel construction

 The CucinaPro Classic Pasta Maker Deluxe Set is made in Italy and constructed of chrome-coated steel for a look that will complement any kitchen.
 Overall, we thought the CucinaPro had an intuitive, easy-to-use design, and we liked that this machine had a little more weight to it than some of the others we tested, making it feel a little more secure during use.

 That said, the CucinaPro is not entirely without its flaws.
 We found that the clamp did not securely hold the machine in place, causing it to move around a little bit while in use.
 This issue was compounded by our shallow countertop edges, which didn’t allow for maximal use of the clamp.
-We remedied the issue by asking a second person to help stabilize the machine while we turned the handle.
+We fixed the issue by asking a second person to help stabilize the machine while we turned the handle.

 We thought the CucinaPro had an intuitive, easy-to-use design.